 after the start of the New Year, as well as Easter, where responses may not occur until after such periods.

 - Hosts acknowledge that since functionality and security is preferred over

-prettiness, we provide a basic custom management interface
+eye candy, we provide a basic management interface

 that allows you to administer your shared-host account, we do not provide commercial control panels